yohannesHL/yohannesHL/README.md

 ### Hey :wave:, I'm Yohannes
-I'm a Software Engineer with 11+ years coding experience in C, C++, Matlab, Java, C#, PHP, JavaScript, Python and Go.
+I'm a Software Engineer with coding experience, spanning 11+ years, in many languages such as C, C++, C#, PHP, Java, JavaScript, Python and Go.
 - Based in London, UK.
 - Focused on JavaScript, Python and Go.
 - Interested in Full Stack Web/Mobile, DevOps, AI, Data Streaming, Event Sourcing and Distributed Systems.